Physical Therapist

 Have you ever developed friendships or romantic relationships with clients?

-Asked by Q-pid over 11 years ago
+Asked by Q-pid about 12 years ago

 No romantic relationships for me since I was already engaged by the time I started practicing PT.
 Having a romantic relationship with a person that is still your patient is frowned upon, for professional reasons.
 To be honest, I really don't know if there are any real ethical or legal ramifications to that.
 I guess I didn't pay much attention to the rule book about this issue.
 However, I do know of colleagues that are now in serious relationships or are even married to their former patients.
 I have developed friendships with many of my former patients/clients over the years that I still keep in touch with.
 PT really is a profession where you can get to know a person rather quickly in a short amount of time.
 It has been great for networking and also benefiting from their services.
 I've enjoyed the perks of legal consultation, haircuts, getting into clubs, attending movie premieres, and many more.
 Even if you don't become friends, many PT's will often get gifts or other small tokens of appreciation for all the time spent together.
 Another reason why PT can be so rewarding and satisfying :).